 The Target Company has decided, without a demand or request from other parties, not to convene a Special Shareholders' Meeting whose agenda items included conducting a Share Consolidation of the Target Company Shares and, subject to the effectuation of the Share Consolidation, amending the articles of incorporation to abolish provisions on share unit numbers, or implementing other squeezeout procedures because it cannot reasonably explain to its shareholders the conditions and reasons for the squeeze-out with the tender offer price and the lower limit of shares to be purchased.
 Promptly after the settlement of the Tender Offer is completed, in accordance with Article 297, paragraph 1 of the Companies Act, the Tender Offeror plans to demand that the Target Company's directors convene a Special Shareholders' Meeting whose agenda items include to conduct a Share Consolidation of the Target Company Shares in accordance with Article 180 of the Companies Act after the completion of the Tender Offer and, subject to the effectuation of the Share Consolidation, to amend the articles of incorporation to abolish provisions on share unit numbers.
 The Tender Offeror also plans to file a petition for permission to convene a shareholders' meeting with the competent court in accordance with Article 297, paragraph 4, item 1 of the Companies Act if the Tender Offeror does not expect that the convocation procedures will be taken without delay after such demand.
-The Tender Offeror considers that it is desirable to hold the Special Shareholders' Meeting as early as possible from the perspective of enhancing the corporate value of the Target Company, and plans to request that the Target Company issue a public notice to set a record date so that any date close to and coming after the commencement date of the settlement of the Tender Offer will be the record date of the Special Shareholders' Meeting.
+The Tender Offeror considers that it is desirable to hold the Special Shareholders' Meeting as early as possible (as of today, it is expected in late October, 2020) from the perspective of enhancing the corporate value of the Target Company, and plans to request that the Target Company issue a public notice to set a record date so that any date close to and coming after the commencement date of the settlement of the Tender Offer will be the record date of the Special Shareholders' Meeting (as of today it is expected in early or mid September, 2020).
 The Tender Offeror plans to make the demand and request even if the voting rights of the Target Company held by ITOCHU and the Tender Offeror after the Tender Offer are less than 2/3 of the total voting rights of the Target Company.
+ITOCHU and the Tender Offeror plan to support each of the agenda items described above at the Special Shareholders' Meeting.

-In the meantime, the Target Company believes that implementation of the Transaction will improve its corporate value, and that it will take time and be costly to leave the convocation of the Special Shareholders' Meeting to a decision of a competent court, which may be against the interests of its minor shareholders.
-Thus, if the Tender Offer is completed and the Tender Offeror makes the above demand and request after the completion of the Tender Offer, from the viewpoint of providing its shareholders with an opportunity to make decisions promptly after the completion of the Tender Offer, the Target Company plans to take procedures to convene the Special Shareholders' Meeting in response to the demand for convocation thereof by the Tender Offeror and the shareholders' proposal for the Share Consolidation agenda.
-ITOCHU et al. and the Tender Offeror plan to support each of the agenda items described above at the Special Shareholders' Meeting.
+The Target Company does not plan to lead the implementation of the squeeze-out procedures because it cannot reasonably explain to its shareholders the conditions and reasons for the squeeze-out with the tender offer price and the lower limit of shares to be purchased of the Tender Offer.
+On the other hand, the Target Company believes that implementation of the Transaction will improve its corporate value, and that it will take time and be costly to leave the convocation of the Special Shareholders' Meeting to a decision of a competent court, which may be against the interests of its minority shareholders.
+Thus, if the Tender Offer is completed and the Tender Offeror makes the above demand and request after the completion of the Tender Offer, from the viewpoint of providing its shareholders with an opportunity to make decisions promptly after the completion of the Tender Offer, as of today, the Target Company plans to take procedures to convene the Special Shareholders' Meeting in response to the demand for convocation thereof by the Tender Offeror and the shareholders' proposal for the Share Consolidation agenda.

+ITOCHU and the Tender Offeror plan to support each of the agenda items described above at the Special Shareholders' Meeting.